Blog & Recipes

 Let’s Talk About Gluten…

 Gluten is primarily a protein-carbohydrate mixture that is contained mainly in wheat and other grains.
 Grains are consumed without problems by most of the world’s population.
 They are versatile foods and for thousands of years have been considered “the staff of life”.
-Bread and flour
+Bread and flour are a part of the diet of just about every culture in some form – from tortillas to pasta, cereals, pastries and flatbreads.

 To Soy or Not to Soy?